jaymoulin/youtube-music-uploader/README.rst

 Requirements
 ------------

-Google Music Uploader works with Python 3 or above.
+Youtube Music Uploader works with Python 3 or above.

 Submitting bugs and feature requests
 ------------------------------------